kreauniv/comp350/source/shell.rst

 can also jump to specific lines by first typing the number followed by the character ``G`` (for "go to").

-.. admonition:: *History note* - why is this program called "less" you ask?
+.. admonition:: *History note*

+   Why is this program called "less" you ask?
 The original unix pager program was called "more", which would show a page of content and wait for you to hit the space bar to show the next page (hence "pager").
 When GNU/Linux was written, they couldn't use the same program name for copyright reasons, so they named it "less" because "less is more" :P Unix history is full of such delightful/groanful word play.

 ``curl URL`` -- Downloads the given URL and sends the result to its *stdout*.
 ``curl`` is a very powerful program with very many options to control the kind